 Subsection 16(3) of Regulations 2012-75 under the Pension Benefits Act prescribes that if a shared risk plan is wound-up by the persons who established the plan within 5 years of its conversion date, the conversion of the plan is void and the plan has to be wound-up as a defined benefit plan under Part 1 of the PBA.
+In addition, effective January 1, 2018, subsection 16(3.1) of Regulation 2012-75 under the PBA prescribes that if a shared risk plan is wound-up by the persons who established the plan more than 5 years but less than 10 years after the conversion date, the plan conversion may be declared void at the discretion of the Superintendent.
+This may require the plan to be wound-up as a defined benefit plan under Part 1 of the PBA.

 It is important to note that the Former CBE Plan was not subject to the PBA and the procedures to be followed if a wind-up occurred were not defined within the Former CBE Plan.
 As a result, the procedures for payments at wind-up were not defined.
-In conducting the hypothetical wind-up valuation as at December 31, 2016, we therefore made the assumption that the conversion to a shared risk plan would be void, and that the CBE SRP Plan would be wound-up as at December 31, 2016 in accordance with rules found under Part 1 of the PBA.
-This assumption has been made solely on the basis that Section 16(3) would apply, and does not represent a legal opinion on the validity of this scenario.
+In conducting the hypothetical wind-up valuation as at December 31, 2018, we therefore made the assumption that the conversion to a shared risk plan would be void, and that the CBE SRP Plan would be wound-up as at December 31, 2018 in accordance with rules found under Part 1 of the PBA.
+This assumption has been made solely on the basis that subsection 16(3.1) would apply on January 1, 2019, and does not represent a legal opinion on the validity of this scenario.

 We have valued the wind-up liability using discount rates consistent with the requirements of the PBA for plan wind-ups under Part 1.
 The PBA requires that benefits paid out to each member upon wind-up be not less than the cost to purchase an annuity for that member.
-Accordingly, we have followed the Canadian Institute of Actuaries' recommendations for the estimated cost of fully indexed annuity purchases as at December 31, 2016.
+Accordingly, we have followed the Canadian Institute of Actuaries' recommendations for the estimated cost of fully indexed annuity purchases as at December 31, 2018.